canardleteer/tonic-buf-template/README.md

 cat README.md
 ```

+## CI Testing

+We generally just test that the template can build, and the generated template
+itself, is buildable.
+We don't test variation from the default values.

+I'd be okay with adding a matrix, of some slight variations beyond the
+defaults.

 ## Notes / Faults

 - I've done my best to annotate the template with `TEMPLATE_` in comments